raskolnikoff/RAGfish/README.md

 - Future plans: web & cloudless multi-user collaboration

 ## Quick Start
-1. Download the latest release (see [Releases](https://github.com/raskolnikoff/ragfish/releases))
-2. Launch RAGfish—explore sample documents out of the box
+1. Download and launch [NoesisNoema app](https://github.com/raskolnikoff/NoesisNoema) for macOS
-3. (Optional) Preprocess your own docs using the [RAGpack Colab Preprocessor Notebook](https://github.com/raskolnikoff/noesisnoema-pipeline/blob/main/notebooks/chunks_and_embeddings_colab.ipynb) from the noesisnoema-pipeline project, download the RAGpack ZIP, and import it in-app
+2. (Optional) Preprocess your own docs using the [RAGpack Colab Preprocessor Notebook](https://github.com/raskolnikoff/noesisnoema-pipeline/blob/main/notebooks/chunks_and_embeddings_colab.ipynb) from the noesisnoema-pipeline project, download the RAGpack ZIP, and import it in-app
-4. Start asking questions in natural language.
+3. Start asking questions in natural language.
 Enjoy!

+*Note: Official release builds are coming soon.
+For now, use the main branch of NoesisNoema app.
+See [RAGfish](https://github.com/raskolnikoff/RAGfish) for specs and dev tools.*

 ## Ecosystem & Related Projects